cainiao1989/ioc/README.md

   * `name` `String`  Name of container

 `return` `Container` instance
-> Create new or return existing instance of `Container`
+> Create new or return an existing instance of `Container`

 #### ioc.createContainer()

 `return` `Container` instance
-> Create new instance of `Container`
+> Create a new instance of `Container`

 #### ioc.createModule([`module`])
   * `module` Node.js `module` keyword, used to `module.exports` or `exports` Objects from native Node.js module system

 `return` `Module` instance

-> Create new instance of `Module`
+> Create a new instance of `Module`

-Parameter `module` is optional because you can create `Module` instance on fly so `kuulioc` will not internally call `require` function to get `Module` instance.
-So basically you don't provide any parameter when creating `Module` instance on fly.
+Parameter `module` is optional because you can create `Module` instance on the fly - `kuulioc` will not internally call `require` function to get `Module` instance.
+So basically, you don't provide any parameters when your're creating `Module` instance on the fly.

 ## Class: Container